 Disenroll or Disenrollment - The process of ending your membership in our plan.
-Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).

 Dispense as Written (DAW) - Specified on a member's prescription by the prescriber when the brand formulation of the medication is preferred over its generic equivalent.
 This may be due to the prescriber finding medical justification or necessity to have the member take the brand name drug instead of the generic drug.